-- Tutors are expected to report to work promptly at their scheduled time.
+- Report to work at their scheduled time.

-- Tutors are expected to provide guidance and clarification, but NOT to complete the work for students.
+- Provide guidance and clarification but not complete work for students.

 Qualifications to be a Tutor

-When we Hire Tutors
+When Tutors are Hired

-How Much we Pay Tutors
+How Much Are Tutors Paid?

-- Tutors begin at the base rate for student employees offered by the university.
+- Tutors begin at the base rate for student employees at the University, which can be found here.